tnc-ca-geo/animl-base/README.md

 ```

 ### Install Animl Base and dependencies
-1. Once the Pi is up and running, enable SSH and VNC from the Raspberry Pi
-configuration menu, and download some additional global dependencies
+1. Enable SSH and VNC from the Raspberry Pi configuration menu, and download
-(node, vim, git, awscli, nginx, pm2):
+some additional global dependencies (node, vim, git, awscli, nginx, pm2):

 ```
 $ sudo apt update